Islandora-Labs/islandora_vagrant/README.md

 ## Customization

-If you'd like to add your own customization script (to install additional modules, call other scripts, etc.), you can create a "custom.sh" file in the project's "scripts" directory.
+If you'd like to add your own customization script (to install additional modules, call other scripts, etc.), you can create a `custom.sh` file in the project's `scripts` directory.
 When that file is present, Vagrant will run it after all the other provisioning scripts have been run.

 ## Authors